fauna-labs/faunadb-importer/README.md

 ### Configuring fields

-When importing `JSON` files, fields' names and types are optional but, when importing text files, you must specify each field's name and type in order using the `--format` option, like:
+When importing `JSON` files, field names and types are optional; when importing text files, you must specify each field's name and type in order using the `--format` option:

 ```
 ./bin/faunadb-importer \